edespino/cloudberry-site/docs/tutorial/queries-and-performance-tuning.md

 ### Understand parallel query execution

 Apache Cloudberry creates a number of database processes to handle the work of a query.
-On the master, the query worker process is called "query dispatcher"  or "QD".
+On the coordinator, the query worker process is called "query dispatcher"  or "QD".
 QD is responsible for creating and dispatching query plan.
 It also accumulates and presents the final results.
 On segments, a query worker process is called "query executor" or "QE".
 QE is responsible for completing its portion of work and communicating its intermediate results to other worker processes.

 There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query execution, each segment will have a number of processes working on the query in parallel.